Netflix's first quarter builds on recent momentum as trade war drags down other tech companies

 The economic volatility could also result in a slowdown in advertising to the detriment of Netflix's efforts to sell more commercials for a low-priced version of its streaming service that accounted for most of its last year's subscriber growth.

+“We’re paying close attention clearly to the consumer sentiment and where the broader economy is moving,” Netflix co-CEO Greg Peters said during a Thursday conference call.
+“But based on what we are seeing by actually operating the business right now, there’s nothing really significant to note.”

+Peters also said Netflix's low-cost option, currently priced at $8 per month in the U.S., should help insulate its video streaming service if households start tightening their belts.

-But Netflix is holding steady so far.
-“There’s been no material change to our overall business outlook,” the company said in a shareholder letter that reaffirmed its previous prediction for annual revenue of roughly $44 billion, up 13% from 2024.
+In a sign of its confidence, Netflix reaffirmed its previous prediction for annual revenue of roughly $44 billion, up 13% from 2024.

+“Historically in tougher economies, home entertainment value is really important to consumer households,” Netflix co-CEO Ted Sarandos noted during the conference call.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.